geseib/awsnetworkshop/website/content/40-Connect/40-Cisco/70-Routing.md

       Troubleshooting: if you are unable to ping a server here are a few things to check:
       - Go to the EC2 service and reverify the private IP address of the device you want to ping from
       - Go to the       VPC service and verify that you have the 0.0.0.0/0 route point to the TGW for VPCs NP1,NP2, and P1.
 Verify that you have the 10.0.0.0/8 route in the DCS VPC for both public and private subnets while you are here.
-      - Finally, Verify that you went through the check for the TGW route tables propagation and the CSR is receiving routes (see the **Setup VPN Between Datacenter and Transit Gateway** section above)
+      - Finally, Verify that you went through the check for the TGW route tables propagation and the SRX is receiving routes (see the **VPN Setup Between Datacenter and Transit Gateway** section above)

 1. You can also verify Internet access by using the curl command on the NP1, NP2 or P1 (the Datacenter Server wont use the Transit Gateway to get to the internet, but should still work).
 If you curl https://cloudformation.us-east-1.amazonaws.com it should return healthy.